bregman-arie/devops-exercises/README.md

   * Memory, CPU issues
   * Networking issues

+* What is the difference between Linux and Unix?

 * What is a Linux kernel module and how do you load a new module?

+* What is KVM?

 * Explain what would be the result of each command: